 While most of the time we talk about our 401k plans, there are other investment and retirement vehicles out there such as Roth IRA, Traditional IRA and even your brokerage account.
 They all have their own tax advantages and disadvantages.
 Even if you save a million bucks in your 401k plan, not all of it is yours.
-You must pay a cut to IRS and your state treasury.
-Not to mention the fact that you can only withdraw your savings penalty free after reaching 59 ½.
+You must pay a cut to the IRS and your state treasury.
+Not to mention the fact that you can only withdraw your savings penalty-free after reaching 59 ½.
 Roth IRA and brokerage account do not lower your taxes when you make contributions, but they offer a lot more flexibility, liquidity, and some significant future tax advantages.
 In the case of Roth IRA, all your withdrawals can be tax-free when you retire.
 Your brokerage account provides you with immediate liquidity and lower long-term capital gains tax on realized gains.

 Plan for child’s expenses

 Most parents will do anything for their children.
 But having kids is expensive.
 Whether a parent will stay at home and not earn a salary, or you decide to hire a nanny or pay for daycare, children will add an extra burden to your budget.
 Not to mention the extra money for clothes, food, entertainment (Disneyland) and even another seat on the plane.